WICG/attribution-reporting-api/EVENT.md

 ```
 If a cookie of this form is not present, debugging information will be ignored.

+Note that in the context of proposals such as
+[CHIPS](https://github.com/privacycg/CHIPS), the cookie must be unpartitioned in
+order to allow debug keys to be registered.

 ## Sample Usage

 `publisher.example` wants to show ads on their site, so they contract out to